 If you enjoy the topics that we will discuss here, many of the online readings appear in the book Conceptual Issues in Evolutionary Biology, ed.
 Sober, Bradfor Books, 2006.
 It’s worth the money.

-Response to Darwin (30%): You must submit a short written work, considering a philosophical question that you find while reading Darwin, of around five pages.
-This will be due the 31st of October.
+Response to Darwin (50%): You must submit a short written work, considering a philosophical question that you find while reading Darwin, of around five pages.
+This will be due the 5th of November at 10h45.
 It can be the basis of your final written work, or not, as you wish.

 Final Paper (50%): Your research project will be built in stages.
 First, you will submit a brief sketch of the subject that you want to take on, for the 30th of November.
-After consulting with me about it, the final work, of around fifteen pages, will be due at the time fixed for our final exam.
+After consulting with me about it, the final work, of around fifteen pages, will be due on Friday, January 15 at 19h (the time fixed for our final exam).

 In the second session, the evaluation consists of a personal research essay (50%) and a written exam (50%).

 Readings: Origin of Species (1859), ch.
 1–5

 Readings: Origin of Species (1859), ch.
 6, 9–10

 Readings: M. J. S. Hodge, “Natural Selection as a Causal, Empirical, and Probabilistic Theory” (1987)